Blog Tours: The Complete Guide To Virtual Book Tour Success

 Now that you’ve reached out and pitched the ideas and they’ve been accepted, it’s time to create the content.

 When creating the content make sure that it is 100% original and written by you.
 Don’t be boring or generic.
 Use your own voice and unique author brand.
-The whole point of this virtual book tour is for a new audience to get to know you and your books after all.
+The whole point of this book blog tour is for a new audience to get to know you and your books.

-When reaching out to multiple blogs and writing on similar topics it’s important to make sure that the content isn’t identical.
+When reaching out to multiple blogs and writing on similar topics it’s important to ensure the content isn’t identical.

-You want to make sure that each piece truly adds value to the blog they’re being sent to.
-You want to make sure you include links back to your website as well.
+Ensure that each piece truly adds value to the blog they’re being sent to, because if it doesn’t they may not want to host you again for your next blog tour.

 Promote your blog content